Why is it called the Spanish guitar?

 - Sound: Excellent

-The Yamaha family never ceases to amaze by its ability to adapt and offer quality Spanish guitars at low prices.
+The Yamaha family never ceases to amaze with its ability to adapt and offer quality Spanish guitars at low prices.
 The Yamaha C40MII is proof of this.
 Want to know why?

 This guitar offers the same types of wood as the traditional C40, but with a variant on the soundboard.